atanmarko/rust-diesel-examples/README.md

 # rust-diesel-examples
-Rust Diesel PostgreSQL handling examples
+Rust Diesel PostgreSQL examples

-When I used Diesel with PostgreSQL for the first time, I have faced lack of complete working code examples.
+When I used Diesel with PostgreSQL for the first time, I faced with the lack of complete working code examples.
 Here I have tried to assemble some convenient example use-cases in one place.

 ## Setup